When a landlord ignores repair requests

 Quick answer

 If your landlord is ignoring repair requests, put your reports in writing, use their formal complaints process, and keep a record of every contact.
-For social landlords you can use your landlord’s formal complaints process; for serious hazards, follow up with your landlord.
+For social landlords you can escalate to the Housing Ombudsman; for serious hazards, contact your local council’s Environmental Health team.
 We may be able to review whether a claim may be possible.

 Key points